JosephFerano/fp-rendering-engine/README.md

 ### Issues with dependencies

-One of the dependencies of this project, `Zinggi/elm-obj-loader`, is getting a 404 when Elm tries to pull in all the dependencies during compilation.
+One of the dependencies of this project, `Zinggi/elm-obj-loader`, is getting a 404 when Elm tries to pull in all the deps during compilation.
 Therefore this dependency will be included in version control, on the off chance someone actually wants to build this.

 ## Running